MateusTeixeira2394/aws-architecture-associate/6-vpc.md

 For example, if you have 4 VPCs according to the image above, they need 6 peering connections.
 If the network increase, the number of connections will increase exponentially, turning this solution impracticable.

+**OBS**: Even though peering connection and transit gateway have different purpose, they allow the communication between two VPCs cross-region.
+It means, they stablish connection of VPCs in different regions.

 # 3. Stateful vs Stateless 🧱

 In AWS, Security Groups (SG) and Network Access Control Lists (NACLs) are used to control inbound and outbound traffic to resources in a Virtual Private Cloud (VPC).
 They differ in their approach to handling traffic based on whether they are stateful or stateless.